andstor/peft-unit-test-generation-replication-package/README.md

 1. Train the models using the `run_train.py` script.
 2. Construct the `methods2test_runnable` evaluation dataset by following the instructions in the `evaluation/methods2test_runnable/README.md` file.
-3. Generate the unit tests for the `methods2test_runnable` dataset and the `humaneval-x` dataset using the `run_gen.py` script.
+3. Generate the unit tests for the `methods2test_runnable` dataset and focal methods for the `humaneval-x` dataset using the `run_gen.py` script.
 4. Fix the generated data using the `fix_data.ipynb` notebook.
 5. Calculate the CodeBLEU scores using the `calc_similarity.ipynb` notebook.
-6. Execute generated tests and collect coverage data by following instructions for running evaluation of the `methods2test_runnable` dataset and the `humaneval-x` dataset.
+6. Execute tests and collect quality metrics data by following instructions for running evaluation of the `methods2test_runnable` dataset and the `humaneval-x` dataset.
 See the respective `README.md` files for details.
 7. Calculate the statistics of the passing rate and coverage results using the `calc_execution_metrics.ipynb` notebook.
 8. Analyze the data and generate the figures using the `plots.ipynb` notebook.
 9. Analyze the data and generate tables by running the `tables.ipynb` notebook.